+The Grubhub compensation thing is a sham because of how they do this.
 The moral of the story?
 Never rely on the Grubhub minimum.

 For example Grubhub once offered me $4 extra per delivery during the dinner rush if I accepted everything.
 In that instance, I felt like the extra pay was worth meeting the conditions.